Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 $ heroku logs --tail
 ```

-This option is useful when we want to recreate an error and see what server logs are most relevant.
+This option is useful when we are troubleshooting an issue.
+If we can recreate the error, we'll be able to see the server log information related to the error just as if we were running the application locally.

 <!-- Question 1 -->
 <!-- prettier-ignore-start -->